Why choose Seven Seas Worldwide

 Plus, our comprehensive China shipping service handles the entire process, including providing top-quality packing materials, collection and delivery, secure storage and arranging customs clearance.
 Pair that with over 25 years of experience sending to China, thousands of five-star reviews and a friendly team of multilingual advisors, and you can rest assured your personal effects are in safe and capable hands.

-Here are the provinces in China we serve:
+Here are the provinces in China we ship to:

 Haerbin, Changchun, Shenyang, Dalian, Beijing, Shijiazhuang, Tianjin, Jinan, Qingdao, Nanjing, Wuxi, Suzhou, Shanghai, Ningbo, Hangzhou, Fuzhou, Xiamen, Guangzhou, Zhongshan, Shenzhen, Foshan, Dongguan, Nanning, Kunming, Changsha, Nanchang, Hefei, Zhengzhou, Taiyuan, Xi’an, Wuhan, Chongqing and Chendu.